 Summer can be beautiful too, but expect some coastal fog, especially in the mornings.
 I always bring layers no matter the season—this part of the coast has a mind of its own when it comes to weather.

 Morro Bay is the kind of place you’ll want to return to—again and again.
-Whether you’re watching the sun set behind Morro Rock, kayaking through the estuary, or sipping coffee with ocean air drifting through your window, the hotels here keep the mood relaxed and coastal in the best way.
+Whether you’re watching the sun set behind Morro Rock, kayaking through the estuary, cruising the bay or sipping coffee with ocean air drifting through your window, the hotels here keep the mood relaxed and coastal in the best way.